Research Ethics Review Bodies – Sample Guidelines

 g) Copies of the decisions on research ethics shall be stored in a depository designated for this purpose.

-h) The review bodies should focus on self-education and educating the institution's members about the importance of research ethics, and disseminating their experiences and knowledge.
+h) The review bodies should focus on self-education and educating the institution's members about the importance of research ethics, and disseminating their experiences and knowledge. - Appealing research ethics review body decisions:

 Applicant(s) may appeal the decision of the research ethics review body decision to an authorized body according to the institution’s bylaws and procedures (it is often the same body authorized to appoint the research ethics review body), provided that there are clear justifications for the appeal, and that the authorized body has the right to ask the research ethics review body to re-examine the proposal.